mever-team/FairBench/docs/bench.md

 ## 5. Simplify the comparison

-Apply filters to focus on specific types of evaluation, like keeping computations that show only bias or keeping only bias/fairness values violating certain thresholds.
+Apply filters to retain only specific types of evaluation, such as computations that show only bias or bias/fairness values violating certain thresholds.

-One of the available filters, which is presented below, is to show only deviations from ideal values greater than `0.1` (skipping values where their ideal counterparts cannot be determined).
+One of the available filters, which is presented below, hides deviations from ideal values lesser than `0.1` (also hides values whose ideal targets cannot be determined).
+Observe how the report is simplified into its most problematic elements.
+If everything was rejected, it would not indicate fairness -which is a subjective belief- but rather that stricter thresholds should be explored.

 ```python
 filter = fb.investigate.DeviationsOver(0.1)